theochem/PyCI/README.rst

 PyCI
 ====

-PyCI is a flexible *ab-initio* quantum chemistry library for Configuration Interaction consisting of a C++ library and a Python package.
+PyCI is a flexible *ab-initio* quantum chemistry library for Configuration Interaction.

 PyCI is distributed under the GNU General Public License version 3 (GPLv3+).